 How do locksmiths fix broken locks?

-The approach a locksmith takes when your door won’t lock will depend on the reason why your door won’t lock in the first place.
+The approach a locksmith takes to fix your lock will depend on the reason why your door won’t lock in the first place.
 A professional locksmith will be able to identify the problem and find the best way to address it.
-If your door is misaligned, they can realign the latch and strike plate, or file away the strike plate as necessary to make it fit, depending on what type of door lock you have.
+If your door is misaligned, they can realign the latch and strike plate, or file away the strike plate as necessary to make it fit.
+You may also need to have your doorknob tightened, which depends on the type of door lock you have.

 If your door lock is frozen, or has seized, a locksmith can thaw or clean it out using lock de-icers, or by putting graphite into the keyhole.
 They can also clean out a door lock to keep it maintained, preventing a similar issue from happening in the future.